Springtails are tiny, harmless insects that can be a nuisance in the home.

 The mites will then begin to search for and eat the springtails.

-If you have potted plants infested with springtails, you may need to change the potting mix.
+If you have potted plants infested with springtails, you may need to change the potting soil.

 Remove the plant from its pot and discard the old potting mix.

-Then, add a new potting mix to the pot and replant the plant.
+Then, add a new soil and replant the plant.

 Be sure to remove any dead leaves or stems from the plant before replanting it.